P-dilasha-004/P-dilasha-004/README.md

 # ✨ Hi, I'm Dilasha!
-I'm a Computer Science student at Fisk University.
-I'm passionate about building.
-Whether it's developing projects in full-stack development or diving into machine learning, I'm constantly exploring the future of AI.
+I’m a rising Sophomore at Fisk University, majoring in Computer Science.
+I’m a goal-oriented person who loves brainstorming, ideating, coding, and building innovative solutions.
+Recently, I’ve been learning deep learning and mathematical models, and I am truly fascinated by how deeply math shapes the world around us.

+To the core, I am a people-person.
+I learn best through conversations, collaboration, and building alongside others.
+I am ever excited to meet new people, learn from their inspiring work and insights, and collaborate on meaningful projects.

 When I'm not at my keyboard, I'm happiest by the water 🏖.
 I'm always open to collaborating on interesting projects or just connecting to chat about tech 💻, aviation ✈️, nutrition 🥝, or yoga 🧘🏻‍♀️!

+Currently, I am looking for internships or research opportunities.
+If you’re looking for a team member with fresh ideas, thoughtful questions, and purpose-driven ambitions, let’s connect and collaborate!

 ## 🌐 Socials: